lkiesow/python-feedgen/readme.rst

 Create a Feed
 -------------

-To create a feed simply instanciate the FeedGenerator class and insert some data::
+To create a feed simply instantiate the FeedGenerator class and insert some data::

     >>> from feedgen.feed import FeedGenerator